-The Company has reported a loss for the year after taxation of £1,587,909 (2012: £2,260,717 restated).
-Net current liabilities as at that date amounted to £412,978 (2012: £312,070 restated).
+The Company has reported a loss for the year after taxation of £2,969,468 (2013: £1,587,909).
+Net current assets as at that date amounted to £19,213 (2013: £412,978 net current liabilities).

-The directors have prepared budgets and projected cash flow forecasts for a period of two years from 31 December 2013 and they consider that the Company will be able to operate within the cash facilities that are available to it for this period.
+The directors have prepared budgets and projected cash flow forecasts for a period of two years from 31 December 2014 and they consider that the Company will be able to operate within the cash facilities that are available to it for this period.
 The ability of the Company to continue as a going concern is ultimately dependent upon the amounts and timing of cash flows from the exploitation of the Company's intellectual property and the availability of additional funding to meet the short term needs of the business until the commercialisation of the Company's portfolio is reached.
-Since the year end, Eden has received further loans of £600,000.

-The forecasts adopted only include revenue derived from existing contracts and, while there is a risk these payments might be delayed if milestones are not reached, there is the significant potential upside from on-going discussions and negotiations with other parties as well as other "blue sky" opportunities.
+The forecasts adopted only include revenue derived from existing contracts and, while there is a risk these payments might be delayed if milestones are not reached, there is the significant potential upside from on-going discussions and negotiations with other parties as well as other opportunities.